-I am an assistant professor of philosophy at Claremont McKenna College.
-You can email me at rbasu@cmc.edu.
+I am an associate professor of philosophy at Claremont McKenna College.
+You can email me at [email protected].

 Publications

 - "The Challenges of Thick Diversity, Polarization, Debiasing, and Tokenization for Cross-Group Teaching: Some Critical Notes", in NOMOS LXVI: Civic Education in Polarized Times, eds.
 Eric Beerbohm and Elizabeth Beaumont, NYU Press.
-Forthcoming.
+2024.

-- "The Ethics of Expectations", in Oxford Studies in Normative Ethics (ed.
-Mark Timmons).
-Forthcoming.
+- "The Ethics of Expectations", in Oxford Studies in Normative Ethics, Volume 13, ed.
+Mark Timmons, Oxford University Press.
+2023.

 - "The Importance of Forgetting", Episteme 19(4):471-490.
 2022.